KeithAtherton/Blog/content/posts/2023-11-22-architecture-modernization-book-review.md

 This is my review of the book *Architecture Modernization: Socio-technical alignment of software, strategy, and structure* by Nick Tune with Jean-Georges Perrin.

-The official book desciption is as follows:
+The official book description is as follows:

 > Concrete tools, techniques, and processes to align software architecture with your business domains, organizational design, team topologies, and corporate strategy.